derek-certora/contracts-lib/README.md

 # My Personal Library of Ethereum Smart Contracts

 A personal library of contracts for experimentation with formal specification.
-Not to be relied on for anything at all.
+Not to be relied on for anything at all, not even to be interesting.

 Library includes:
 - [ERC20](erc20/) token contract